- Tasting notes

 - Chocolate and toffee with notes of dates and nuts

 - Region Details

 - Natural, Pulped Natural, Washed

 - Catuai, Mundo Novo

 Any conversation about this coffee blend is incomplete without reference to our family's patriarch, Matteo ("Martin") Parodi, who emigrated to the USA 100 years ago.
-This blend is reminiscent of what he roasted in a hand-cranked cylinder over his open backyard fire pit in San Francisco.
+This blend is reminiscent of what he roasted in a hand-cranked cylinder over an open his open backyard fire pit in San Francisco.
 For my grandparents, if you were old enough to hold a cup, you were old enough to drink coffee (properly loaded with milk and sugar!).